What is a Posthorax Vest?

 Your breastbone (sternum) will be split during your operation and held together with steel wires.
 The wires are very strong, but the vest offers extra support to keep your sternum stable and keeps the 2 sides from rubbing together as the bone heals.
 It also helps reduce the amount of pain you have as your sternum heals.

 Your sternum will be completely healed in about 6 to 8 weeks.
 You should wear the vest every day during the healing process.
-Keep the vest on all the time, except when you shower or sleep.
+Keep the vest on all the time, except when you shower.

 Before Your Surgery